doodoo75/rsschool-cv/cv.md

 tg: @doodoo75
 # Summary

 Junior Frontend developer with 5+ years on system administrator position in the large retail company with 350+ users and 12 servers.
-Used to work in a small team.
+Used to work in a small team. <br>
+I want learn something new and I was inspired by my beautifull lady-designer.
+Front-end looks extremely fit for me, and after learning some basics i still think so!

 # Experience